 The actual centre height was 5.75"

-The 15/16" (35 mm) bore headstock spindle ran in Gamet "micro-precision" taper roller bearings (made by another company in the Colchester group) with the lower part of the speed range obtained through hardened and ground gears.
+The 15/16" (35 mm) bore headstock spindle ran in Gamet "micro-precision" taper roller bearings (made by another company in the Colchester group) with the lower part of the speed range obtained using hardened and ground gears.
 Because the high-speed range was directly by belt, and the comparatively short and rigid spindle so well supported, the lathe had a well-deserved reputation for being able to produce unusually smooth surface finishes.
 An American-type D1-3" Camlock nose fitting was used, that allowed the lathe spindle to be safely reversed at high speed, and the spindle was sleeved with a hardened 4 Morse taper short sleeve bored to accept a standard No. 2 Morse taper centre (this fitting is often missing, and expensive to replace - though sometimes cheaper replacements are available).
 Unfortunately, chucks with an integral D1-3" mounting are pricey to manufacture and it is often cheaper (although with only a little saving) to mount a replacement chuck on a new Camlock backplate.
-Certain precautions are necessary when mounting new D1 accessories on the spindle nose and it may be necessary, in order to achieve maximum grip, to re-set the Camlock studs within them - it is absolutely essential to read the maker's instructions on this point if you are unsure.
+Certain precautions are necessary when mounting new D1 accessories on the spindle nose and it may be necessary, in order to achieve maximum grip, to re-set the Camlock studs within them - it's essential to read the maker's instructions on this point if you are unsure.

 Identical to that used on the Colchester Bantam, the tailstock spindle was equipped with a zeroing micrometer dial and has been found engraved with inches, mm and dual inch/metric markings.
 Listed as having a No. 3 Morse taper (and all examples seen by the writer have been on the size) some reports indicate that a slightly large size was used, though it's specification remains, for the moment, unknown.

 Some few years ago a friend bought a new, still-crated Chipmaster which had lain forgotten in a store (that's another story).
 He removed the variator and arranged for the spindle to be driven directly from the electric motor through a 3-phase to 3-phase variable-speed electronic controller.
 He over-rated it, to give a top speed of over 4000 rpm, and rigged the DC injection braking to make it stop it in a couple of rpm or so (the first time he tried it the motor stopped dead, but the inertia of the rotating parts stripped the drive belt of its teeth.).
 This machine ran reliably for years, turning out thousands of critically-dimensioned and beautifully-finished aero-space components.
-For some export markets the Chipmaster was marketed wearing Harrison badges as the Model 10-AA.

 Headstock: Shell Tellus 15 = Morlina 10 = Morlina S2 BL 10